 Stewart, BC and Hyder, Alaska Travel Guide

-Stewart, Canada’s most northerly ice-free port, and Hyder, friendliest little town in Alaska.
+Stewart, Canada’s most northerly ice-free port, and Hyder, the friendliest little town in Alaska.

 Stewart, BC, and Hyder, Alaska is a spectacular side trip on Highway 37 A, also known as the Glacier Highway.
 The gorgeous 59 km drive to Stewart and Hyder takes you past towering, snow-capped mountains and through the impressive Bear Pass with its chilling glaciers.
 On a clear day, over twenty glaciers are visible from the road.

 The border towns of Stewart and Hyder were once booming mining towns at the head of the Portland Canal.
 The two communities are only 3.3 km and an international border apart.

 Today, Stewart still has all the major amenities with a year-round population of 800.
 From here, a short drive takes you to Hyder.
 Hyder, on the other hand, has a year-round population of about 60 but gets busy in summer.